World War I: National identities

 After 123 years, Poland re-emerged as an independent country.
 The Kingdom of Serbia and its dynasty, as a "minor Entente nation" and the country with the most casualties per capita, became the backbone of a new multinational state, the Kingdom of Serbs, Croats and Slovenes, later renamed Yugoslavia.
 Czechoslovakia, combining the Kingdom of Bohemia with parts of the Kingdom of Hungary, became a new nation.
-Romania would unite all Romanian-speaking people under a single state leading to Greater Romania.
-Russia became the Soviet Union and lost Finland, Estonia, Lithuania, and Latvia, which became independent countries.
-The Ottoman Empire was soon replaced by Turkey and several other countries in the Middle East.
+Romania would unite all Romanian-speaking people under a single state, leading to Greater Romania.

-In the British Empire, the war unleashed new forms of nationalism.
 In Australia and New Zealand, the Battle of Gallipoli became known as those nations' "Baptism of Fire".
 It was the first major war in which the newly established countries fought, and it was one of the first times that Australian troops fought as Australians, not just subjects of the British Crown, and independent national identities for these nations took hold.
-Anzac Day, commemorating the Australian and New Zealand Army Corps (ANZAC), celebrates this defining moment.
+Anzac Day, named after the Australian and New Zealand Army Corps (ANZAC), commemorates this defining moment.

-After the Battle of Vimy Ridge, where the Canadian divisions fought together for the first time as a single corps, Canadians began to refer to their country as a nation "forged from fire".
-Having succeeded on the same battleground where the "mother countries" had previously faltered, they were for the first time respected internationally for their own accomplishments.
-Canada entered the war as a Dominion of the British Empire and remained so, although it emerged with a greater measure of independence.
-When Britain declared war in 1914, the dominions were automatically at war; at the conclusion, Canada, Australia, New Zealand, and South Africa were individual signatories of the Treaty of Versailles.